-(ND): Not-Detects: Laboratory analysis indicates that the constituent is no present.
+(ND): Not-Detects: Laboratory analysis indicates that the constituent is not present.

-(N/A): Not Applicable: Does not apply to.
+(NA): Not Applicable: Does not apply to.

 (ppm): Parts per million: Corresponds to one part of liquid in one million parts of liquid.

 (ppb): Parts per billion: Corresponds to one part of liquid in one billion parts of liquid.